peter88213/novelyst/README.md

 If *novelyst* works fine with your translations, you can consider contributing it.

-An easy way may be to put a posting in the [novelyst forum](https://github.com/peter88213/novelyst/discussions), appending your *<language code>.po* file.
+An easy way may be to put a posting in the [novelyst forum](https://github.com/peter88213/novelyst/discussions), appending your  `<your language code>.po` file.

 ## Development